tytydraco/yessleep/out/I_got_my_daughter_a_new_toy_called_Feed_Me_Phoebe.md

 I met her halfway, kneeling down and pulling the box from behind my back.
 Her eyes went wide, then impossibly wider.
 A gasp escaped her lips, and she threw her arms around my neck, squeezing so tight I almost lost my breath.

 “Oh my gosh!
-Pheobe!
+Phoebe!
 You got her!
 You really got her!”

 Her joy was infectious, washing away the last vestiges of my financial worry.
 We spent the next hour on the living room floor.
 She ripped open the box with an enthusiasm that belied her small size, carefully pulling out the doll.
-Pheobe had big, blue eyes, rosy cheeks, and a perpetually cheerful smile.
+Phoebe had big, blue eyes, rosy cheeks, and a perpetually cheerful smile.
 She came with a tiny plastic bottle and a spoon.

-“Say something, Pheobe!” my daughter commanded, holding the doll up.
+“Say something, Phoebe!” my daughter commanded, holding the doll up.

-Pheobe blinked her big eyes.
+Phoebe blinked her big eyes.
 “Hello!
-I’m Pheobe!
+I’m Phoebe!
 What’s your name?” her sweet, synthesized voice chirped.

 My daughter giggled, a sound that was pure music to my ears.
 “I’m Fiona!
 But Mommy calls me Fifi!”

 I leaned in, ruffling her hair.
 “That’s right, sweetpea.
-You know, ‘Pheobe’ kinda sounds like ‘Fifi,’ doesn’t it?”
+You know, ‘Phoebe’ kinda sounds like ‘Fifi,’ doesn’t it?”
 I winked.

 She considered this, then nodded eagerly.
 “It does!”

 The rest of the evening was a blur of feeding Pheobe imaginary food, dressing her in her tiny outfit, and listening to her repeat programmed phrases.
 My daughter was utterly enchanted.
 It was worth every penny, I decided, watching her pure, unadulterated happiness.

 Bedtime came, and my daughter, exhausted but still buzzing with excitement, insisted Pheobe sleep right next to her.
 I tucked them both in, kissing her forehead.
 “Sleep tight, my little Fifi.
-And you too, Pheobe.”
+And you too, Phoebe.”

 “Goodnight, Mommy!” she mumbled, already drifting off.

 I closed her door almost all the way, leaving a sliver open for the nightlight to peek through.
 I went to the kitchen, tidying up, the quiet hum of the refrigerator the only sound.
 I was just about to head to my own room when a faint.. metallic whisper, drifted from my daughter’s room.

 I paused, listening.
-It was Pheobe’s voice, but it sounded… different.
+It was Phoebe’s voice, but it sounded… different.
 Not the cheerful, programmed tone from earlier.
 It was lower, slower, almost.. conspiratorial?

 “Fifi,” the doll whispered, “Do you ever get scared when Mommy leaves?”